cabalmail/cabal-infra/docs/user_manual.md

 ### _Approving Account Requests_
 1. Log in to your AWS account using the IAM user that you created during [AWS setup step 2](./aws.md).
-2. Make sure you are in the correct AWS region (as specified in your Terraform variables).
+2. Make sure you are in the correct AWS region (as specified in your GitHub environment variables).
 Use the menu in the upper right of the AWS console if you need to change regions.
 3. Navigate to [Cognito](https://console.aws.amazon.com/cognito/home).
 4. Click the "Manage User Pools" button.
 5. Click on the "cabal" user pool.